 1. IRS’s Initial Review of Claims

 First, according to the guidance, the IRS Whistleblower Office will review claims that are submitted.
 This will involve adding the claim to the IRS’s tracking system.
 This will also involve verifying that the claims meet the dollar thresholds set out in the Code.

 Smaller claims will be forwarded to the IRS’s Ogden Informant Claims Examiner Unit and sent directly to the field for possible audit.
 The larger claims will be scanned and forwarded to a subject matter expert for a particular Industry.

 In this step, the focus is on reviewing the evidence submitted to determine whether the evidence can be considered or used by the IRS.
-The IRS is directed to limit contact between the persons reviewing the evidence and anyone that later conducts the IRS audit.
+The IRS is directed to limit contact between the persons reviewing the evidence and anyone who later conducts the IRS audit.

-Third, according to the guidance, the expert and IRS attorney will recommend a course of action to the IRS Industry Director.
+Third, according to the guidance, the IRS’s expert and IRS attorney will recommend a course of action to the IRS Industry Director.
 The Industry Director will then decide whether to proceed with the audit examination.

-When the case is sent to the field for audit, the IRS Whistleblower Office will continue to monitor the status of the audit.
-Presumably, the Whistleblower Office will monitor the audits close enough so that they are able to make payments to informants in a timely manner.
+The guidance does not explain how the IRS Whistleblower Office will process payments to the informants.
+This missing step is the one that many would-be informants have the most questions about.
+Presumably, the Whistleblower Office will monitor the audits closely enough so that they are able to make payments to informants in a timely manner.
 Just in case this doesn’t happen, it might be helpful if the guidance had required the IRS audit personnel to notify the IRS Whistleblower Office of the resolution of the audit for claims involving informants.